Israel’s Legal Borders under International Law

 So since there is no legal ownership of Judea and Samaria, these areas cannot be regarded as “occupied territory”.
 The armistice borders never received international recognition.
 All of western Palestine, from the Jordan to the Mediterranean, including Gaza and all of Jerusalem (as in Fig.3) remains legally open to Jewish settlement under the original British Mandate.
 International lawyers maintain that this right of settlement is protected by Article 80 of the UN Charter which recognises the Trust (British Mandate) handed to it by the League of Nations.

-It appears that the world prefers to ‘believe a lie’ (2 Thes 2:11) and still cry “occupied territory”!
+It appears that the world prefers to ‘believe a lie’ (2 Thessalonians 2:11) and still cry “occupied territory”!

 Israel’s Future Borders according to the Bible